Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Results

-The highly negative energy values that arise in this situation cause a generally reduced mobility of the particles in the Monte Carlo simulation.
-That happens because when there are interactions with different orders of magnitude, the algorithm prioritizes changes in nanoparticles that most affect the dominant interaction.
-As a result, the total energy reaches a deep local minimum.
-The remaining components lose part of their influence in determining the colloidal stationary configuration due to the difference in magnitude.
+The highly negative energy values that arise for pairs of particles in Model 1 cause a generally reduced mobility of the particles in the Monte Carlo simulation.
+When there are interactions with different orders of magnitude, the algorithm prioritizes changes in nanoparticles that most affect the dominant interaction, the diverging van der Waals attraction.
+As a result, the total energy reaches a deep local minimum (see also the difference of orders of magnitude between the energies of different models in Figure \ref{fig:u_vs_np}).
+The remaining components lose part of their influence in determining the colloidal stationary configuration.
 Consequently, finding the global minimum becomes numerically challenging, as changes in the non-dominant interactions produce negligible effects on the total energy.
 In other words, when the interaction energy between a particle pair is too negative, other particles may also ``freeze'' in energetically unfavorable configurations.

-The heatmaps for Models 2 and 3 in turn do not have such prominent spots, presenting only barely discernible lighter regions near the central ring.
+The heatmaps for Models 2 and 3 do not have such prominent spots, presenting only barely discernible lighter regions near the central ring.
 For Model 2, this result is attributed to the higher EDL repulsion involving larger colloidal particles, which prevents configuration freezing, thus allowing particles to move towards the main minimum of pair interactions.

-For Model 3, adopting the Born-Mayer repulsion and the cohesion energy for small separations avoids the implicit assumptions of the van der Waals energy expressions, which commonly do not apply near the microscopic scale.
-Besides this physical motivation that can provide some trust in these corrections used in Model 3, we observe this model also presents better Monte Carlo sampling properties.
-This, in turn, leads to a higher level of confidence in results obtained from Model 3, due to better-assured convergence of simulations.
+For Model 3, adopting the Born-Mayer repulsion and the cohesive energy for small separations avoids the implicit assumptions of the van der Waals energy expressions, which commonly do not apply near the microscopic scale.
+Besides this physical motivation that can provide some trust in these corrections used in Model 3, this model also presents better Monte Carlo sampling properties.
+Overall, this leads to a higher level of confidence in the results obtained from Model 3.